Cordcutter TV - high performance network TV tuner with Wi-Fi and dual transcoders

 Cordcutter TV is a Wi-Fi network TV tuner for over-the-air ATSC HD digital TV and clear QAM digital cable TV*.
 Cordcutter TV streams live, free over-the-air HD TV to iPhones, iPads, Android phones and tablets plus media players like AppleTV, Roku and FireTV.
 Cordcutter TV has two built-in TV receivers, so you can watch live TV on two devices from two TV channels at the same time.

-Note: currently recording of live TV is only available on iPhones, iPads, Android phones and tablets and the AppleTV.
+Note: recording of live TV locally is only available on iPhones, iPads, Android phones and tablets and the AppleTV.

 Cordcutter TV uses Hauppauge's myTV app for watching and recording live TV, for playback of TV recordings and displaying the program guide. myTV is available from the Apple or Google app store, the Amazon app store or as a Roku channel.